github/docs/content/get-started/getting-started-with-git/caching-your-github-credentials-in-git.md

   - /github/using-git/caching-your-github-credentials-in-git
   - /github/getting-started-with-github/caching-your-github-credentials-in-git
   - /github/getting-started-with-github/getting-started-with-git/caching-your-github-credentials-in-git
-intro: 'If you''re [cloning {% data variables.product.product_name %} repositories using HTTPS](/github/getting-started-with-github/about-remote-repositories), we recommend you use {% data variables.product.prodname_cli %} or Git Credential Manager (GCM) to remember your credentials.'
+intro: 'If you''re [cloning {% data variables.product.product_name %} repositories using HTTPS](/github/getting-started-with-github/about-remote-repositories), we recommend you use {% data variables.product.prodname_cli %} or a Git credential helper to authenticate and to remember your credentials.'
 versions:
   fpt: '*'
   ghes: '*'